tbmihailov/aop-bg-fulltext-search/README.md

-aop-bg-crawler
+aop-bg-search
 ==============

-Crawler for downloading info from http://aop.bg
+Crawler for downloading info from http://aop.bg and full text search web site based on Solr